 The City of Hesperia is located in the "High Desert" of the County of San Bernardino, at an average elevation of 3,250 feet.
 The City is one of four incorporated cities in the Victor Valley, covers approximately 75 square miles in its incorporated boundaries, and has a sphere of influence encompassing approximately 45 square miles.
-The 2016 population is approximately 93,225.
-A boundary map of the City is shown on Figure 1-1.
+The 2017 population is approximately 94,133.
+A vicinity map of the City is shown on Figure 1-1.